 Making international money transfers using TransferWise

 Transferwise is a fast and low-cost way to send money around the world.
 It provides fast and secure international transfers that keep costs low by using mid-market rates.
-TransferWise works seamlessly with your EQ Bank Savings Plus Account.
+TransferWise works seamlessly with your Savings Plus Account.

-Simply add TransferWise as a bill pay on your EQ Bank Savings Plus Account.
+Simply add TransferWise as a bill pay on your Savings Plus Account.
 This will let you send money quickly and directly to your TransferWise account.
 From there you can transfer it internationally as needed.
 90% of TransferWise transfers are completed in less than 24 hours.

 TransferWise seeks to make international money transfers cheap, fair, and simple.
 When you send money with TransferWise, they process the payment by making two local payments instead of one international transfer.
 Currency is exchanged at the real exchange rate.
 While EQ Bank is free, TransferWise does charge a fee for their service.
 You can learn more about Transferwise on their website.